50 Unhealthiest Habits After 50

 "Don't quit learning and doing," advises Robert Beam, MD, a family medicine specialist with Novant Health-GoHealth Urgent Care in North Carolina.
 "At 50 years of age, the actuarial tables predict that you will live to be age 80.
 If you assume adult life begins at 21, you've lived 29 years as an adult, and you have 30 years left to live."

-Recommendation: "At 50, your adult life is only half over," says Beam.
+The Rx: "At 50, your adult life is only half over," says Beam.
 "There is plenty of time to learn a new language, learn to play a musical instrument, check out scuba diving, kickboxing or even go to college."
 Studies show that staying active and engaged can ward off cognitive decline and dementia.

 Not Protecting Your Sexual Health

 When dating in your 50s and beyond, "It's still important to practice safe sex," says J.D.
-Zipkin, MD, associate medical director of Northwell Health-GoHealth Urgent Care in New York City.
+Zipkin, MD, associate medical director of GoHealth Urgent Care in New York City.
 "Even if pregnancy is no longer a concern, sexually transmitted diseases haven't gone away."
 In fact, among people aged 55 and older, chlamydia cases nearly doubled and gonorrhea cases nearly tripled between 2013 and 2017, according to the CDC.
 And STDs don't always make themselves apparent: Chlamydia and gonorrhea can be passed along symptom-free but lead to complications.

-Recommendation: "Be sure to have open conversations with new sexual partners and continue to use condoms to reduce the risk of STD transmission when needed," says Zipkin.
+The Rx: "Be sure to have open conversations with new sexual partners and continue to use condoms to reduce the risk of STD transmission when needed," says Zipkin.
 And talk to your doctor about regular STD screenings.